 The Korakukan Ryokan hot spring inn has operated in the valley since the mid-1800s.
 Over the years, troops of monkeys would come down and occasionally be fed by the guests lounging in the outdoor bath.
 The monkeys caught onto this system quickly, and before long they were getting a bit too cozy.
 No one knows the first time one of the monkeys took the plunge, but soon word got around the monkey community that these humans in the hot pools were onto something.

 The Snow Monkey Park was established in 1964 to give the heat seeking creatures their own slice of onsen heaven while giving the humans at the inn some space.
 All this while providing others with the chance to learn about primate behavior.

 The park also aimed to keep the monkeys in the area and away from their other great love, pillaging the neighboring farmland.
 Staff at the park have fed the monkeys daily ever since its opening.
 They live in the surrounding mountains, but come down for the free meals.

 The monkeys visit the baths year-round, but tend to spend a lot of time in them during the colder seasons.
 As such, December to March is usually the best time to visit.

-To reach the Snow Monkey Park, you walk a two-kilometer path from Kanbayashi Onsen through a quiet forest.
+The two-kilometer path from Kanbayashi Onsen runs through a quiet forest.
 During winter the trail is particularly beautiful.
 You might enjoy the walk as much as meeting the monkeys.
 Signage along the path through the forest to the baths tells visitors about macaque social hierarchy, behavior and child rearing.

 Don't feed them, poke them, pet them, tease them, or toss snow balls at them.
 Don't bare your teeth at them (especially the big males), and whatever you do, don't join them in the water.